weavejester/codox/README.md

 This will generate API documentation in the "doc" subdirectory.

+## AOT Compilation

+AOT-compiled namespaces will lose their metadata, which mean you'll lose documentation for namespaces.
+Avoid having global `:aot` directives in your project; instead, place them in a specialized profile, such as `:uberjar`.

 ## Project Options

 Codox can generate documentation from Clojure or ClojureScript.
 By